aimms/how-to/Articles/197/197-reading-data-from-excel.rst

 #.
 AimmsXLLibrary, a system library of functions and procedures.

 #.
-Datalink with the provider xlsprovider, two libraries from the AIMMS repository of libraries.
+Datalink with the provider `xlsprovider`, two libraries from the AIMMS repository of libraries.

 Let's compare some features of these libraries, and you can decide which method is best for your application.